HazyResearch/deepdive/examples/spouse/README.md

 deepdive compile
 deepdive do sentences
 ```
-Note that the previous steps- here, loading the articles- will _not_ be re-run (unless we specify that they should be, using e.g. `deepdive mark todo articles`).
+Note that the previous steps- here, loading the articles- will _not_ be re-run (unless we specify that they should be, using, e.g., `deepdive mark todo articles`).

 ### 1.3 Extracting Candidate Relation Mentions